Secreto31126/whatsapp-api-js/README.md

 };
 ```

-To receive the post requests on message, you must setup the webhook at your Facebook app.
+To receive the messages updates, you must set-up the webhook at your Meta app.

-Back in the dashboard, click on WhatsApp > Settings, and setup the webhook URL.
+Back in the dashboard, click on WhatsApp > Settings, and write down your webhook
+URL.
+Make sure to subscribe to the messages event.

-While setting it up, you will be asked for a Verify Token.
+You will also be asked for a Verify Token.
 This can be any string you want.

-The package also has a GET wizard for the webhook authentication:
+The package also includes a GET handler for the webhook authentication:

 ```js
 import { WhatsAppAPI } from "whatsapp-api-js";